I

 While the classification of OCD as neurodivergence is a matter of ongoing debate, it can co-occur with behaviours associated with neurodivergence.

-Clinical observations highlight significant overlaps between OCD and ASD, supported by recent studies indicating that 5-17% of individuals with autism may also exhibit OCD symptoms.
-Additionally, 30% of children and adolescents with OCD may also have ADHD.
-The diverse nature of neurodivergence suggests that symptoms can vary widely among individuals, making it challenging to compile a comprehensive list of specific traits common to all individuals with neurodivergent differences.
-Recognising the co-occurrence of OCD with neurodivergence underscores the importance of tailored and comprehensive approaches to support individuals who may experience a combination of these challenges.
+OCD and autism share a notable overlap, supported by recent studies indicating that 5-17% of autistic people may also exhibit OCD characteristics.
+Additionally, 30% of children and adolescents with OCD may also experience ADHD.
+The diverse nature of neurodivergence suggests that symptoms can vary widely among people, making it challenging to compile a comprehensive list of specific traits common to all people with neurodivergent differences.
+Recognising the co-occurrence of OCD with neurodivergence underscores the importance of tailored and comprehensive approaches to support people who may experience a combination of these challenges.

 Characteristics often linked with neurodivergenceDo the symptoms of OCD align with these characteristics?